PetarPetrov01/Angular-Project/server/README.md

 ## Get posted products

-To get all products the current user has created, sent a `GET` request to `/auth/posts`.
+To get all products the current user has created, send a `GET` request to `/auth/posts`.
 The server returns an array containing all products in objects similar to [getting all products](#get-all-products).

 ## Get wishlist